Robust Pose Transfer with Dynamic Details using Neural Video Rendering: Method

-where $\mathcal{L}_{CE}$ is the cross entropy loss. $P$ and $C$ are the predicted probabilities and UV coordinates of the UV generator, while $\hat{P}$ and $\hat{C}$ are the ground truth.
-Note that $\hat{P}$ and $\hat{C}$ can be obtained through existing 3D priors, e.g. rasterization of rigged 3D human models.
-In practice we use the results of DensePose directly.
+where $\mathcal{L}_{CE}$ is the cross-entropy loss. $P$ and $C$ are the predicted probabilities and UV coordinates of the UV generator, while $\hat{P}$ and $\hat{C}$ are the ground truths.
+Note that $\hat{P}$ and $\hat{C}$ can be obtained through existing 3D priors, e.g., rasterization of rigged 3D human models.
+In practice, we use the results of DensePose directly.

-\yt{Our whole training network can be trained \gl{in the end-to-end manner}.
-Let $I_{\text{pose}}$, $I_{bg}$ $I_{\text{real}}$ and $T$ be the pose label, background image, ground truth image and hybrid texture respectively.
-The overall objective is \gl{formulated as}:}
+\yt{Our whole training network can be trained in an end-to-end manner.
+Let $I_{\text{pose}}$, $I_{bg}$ $I_{\text{real}}$ and $T$ be the pose label, background image, ground truth image, and hybrid texture, respectively.
+The overall objective is formulated as:}

 where

 $\mathcal{L}_{\text{supervised}}$ consists of a perceptual loss and an $L_2$ loss, which has the following form: